mrlhansen/idrac_exporter/README.md

   - sel
 ```

 As shown in the example above, under `hosts` you can specify login information for individual hosts via their IP address, otherwise the exporter will attempt to use the login information under `default`.
-Under `metrics` to can select what kind of metrics that should be returned, as described in more detail below.
+Under `metrics` you can select what kind of metrics that should be returned, as described in more detail below.

 ## List of Metrics
 At the moment the exporter only exposes a very limited set of information.